I had to change.

 Ever done that or something similar with a person who is deeply forgetful - raise your hand?

-We do this because we have a problem accepting that a person living Alzheimer's does not remember.
+We do this because we have a problem accepting that a person living with Alzheimer's does not remember.
 In the case of my mother, she does not remember that she just ate.
 She can't remember she just ate, so she says she is hungry.

 After the thousandth or so time of correcting my mother, telling her firmly she just ate, and watching her get frustrated or angry, I finally realized something had to change -- this something was me.

 I want to interject here that my mother even after years continued to tell me she was hungry right after eating.
-She frequently told me after breakfast and lunch that she hasn't had a thing to eat all day.
+She frequently told me after breakfast and lunch that she hadn't had a thing to eat all day.
 She told people on the telephone at night -- I haven't had a thing to eat all day.
 She -- honestly -- believes that what she is saying is true.

 Why is it so hard to understand and accept they can no longer store the memory of what was just said, or what was just asked?
 They cannot store the answer to the question you just answered in memory, so they just keep on asking the same question over and over.